dannyh79/dannyh79.github.io/_posts/2020-10-08-workshop-migrate-with-aws.md

 ## Preface
 These are notes taken from the AWS-hosted event of [Migrate with AWS](https://application-migration-with-aws.workshop.aws/){:rel="nofollow noopener noreferrer" target="_blank"}, which means they are probably not 100% applicable when you choose to run it on your own.
 The basics, however, like setting up Security Groups (SGs), should be the same.

-If you would were to run the workshop, you may use [running the workshop in your own AWS account](https://application-migration-with-aws.workshop.aws/en/intro/on-your-own.html){:rel="nofollow noopener noreferrer" target="_blank"} from Getting Started.
+If you were to run the workshop, you may use [running the workshop in your own AWS account](https://application-migration-with-aws.workshop.aws/en/intro/on-your-own.html){:rel="nofollow noopener noreferrer" target="_blank"} from Getting Started.

 ## Lab 1 - Database Migration
 - Write to source database is okay during the migration. :)